- Vegetables: sweet corn

 - Soil Management: green manures, nutrient mineralization

-The objectives of this project were to evaluate the effect of vetch and rye alternating strips and zone-tillage on:
+Objectives: Evaluate the effect of vetch and rye alternating strips (both with and without white clover living mulch) and strip-tillage on: